Hacking for Better Health

 In addition to the Thorne Prize, InnovateHealth Yale is working to develop a course that will be taught jointly by the Yale schools of public health and management on social entrepreneurship that will launch in the spring of 2015.
 It also sponsors summer internships for students and is bringing successful social entrepreneurs to campus to discuss their projects and wisdom with students.
 Friday’s Hackathon was sponsored by Connecticut Innovations.

 Graham told the student entrepreneurs that there are many ways that they can help to improve health.

 “What is your story going to be?” he said.
 “You have the opportunity to make a significant impact.
 Don’t miss the opportunity.”

-This Article was submitted by Denise L Meyer, on Monday, January 27, 2014.
+This article was submitted by Denise L Meyer on January 27, 2014.